JuliaPlanners/PDDL.jl/README.md

 ## Features

-- Parsing of PDDL domain and problem files
+- Parsing and writing of PDDL domain and problem files
 - A high-level symbolic planning API
 - Execution of PDDL actions and plans
 - Abstract interpretation of PDDL semantics
-- Domain compilation for high performance
+- Domain grounding and/or compilation for increased performance
 - Support for the following PDDL requirements:
   - `:strips` - the most restricted functionality
   - `:typing` - (hierarchically) typed objects